lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

  deallocate placement memory
 ```

-A violation of this lifecycle **WILL** lead to undefined behaviour, typically: memory leak, double-free, uninitialized memory read/write, unaligned read/writes, nullptr dereference, out of bound read/writes, etc.
+A violation of this lifecycle **WILL** lead to undefined behavior, typically: memory leak, double-free, uninitialized memory read/write, unaligned read/writes, nullptr dereference, out-of-bound read/writes, etc.

 A general rule of thumb for testing lifecycle violations in containers is to ensure the number of constructions is equal to the number of destructions, which is the core idea behind RAII.
-The types we will be using for demonstrating some of these concepts is defined as follows:
+The types we will be using for demonstrating some of these concepts are defined as follows:

 ```cpp